lmiguelSanturino/ProyectoSBC/README.md

 Thingsboard : IoT
 Espressif SDK (ESP-IDF)

-You have to change MQTT params and Wifi params in main Components folder has all the libraries used for the screen OLED, so if you don´t use this screen, this folder is not necessary for you.
+You have to change MQTT params and Wifi params in main \n Components folder has all the libraries used for the screen OLED, so if you don´t use this screen, this folder is not necessary for you. \n
 In this project the screen is configured with I2C but you can use SPI.